areenakhan07/areenakhan07/README.md

 - 🌱 I’m currently learning **Machine Learning**

-- 👯 I’m looking to collaborate on **Data Analysis and Machine Learning Projects**
+- 👯 I’m looking forward to collaborate on **Data Analysis and Machine Learning Projects**

 - 📫 How to reach me **areenakhan0701@gmail.com**